AyanTheDeveloper/AyanTheDeveloper/README.md

 ## OS:
 ![Windows 11](https://img.shields.io/badge/Windows%2011-%230079d5.svg?style=for-the-badge&logo=Windows%2011&logoColor=white) ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)
 # My projects:
 CSCord made with C#, CSCord App with VB.NET and C# and more to come.
 I am also making a website for CSCord with HTML and CSS.
 I work on games aswell - I love to make games using C++ and C#.
 Also one of my favourites Typescript.
 I love to make discord bots using some Javascript.
 I use Java to make Minecraft mods.
 PHP im still a beginner at and Lua im also begining - I would count them as "still learning" but I think 50% does count as almost knowing.
 Python im still learning and will be a beginner very soon.
-I missed MYSQL, I use it for my C# projects.
 # Socials:
 You can find me on: